q335r49/microviche/README.md

 ####Advanced - Map Label Syntax

-Syntax is provided for map labels in order to specify (1) colors and (2) additional positioning after jumping to the target block.
+Special commands are included to (1) specify label color and (2) how the screen should be positioned after jumping to the target block.
 The `#` character is reserved to mark syntax regions and, unfortunately, can never be used in the label itself.

 #####Coloring